londonrsteele/FSE_Career_Path/5 JavaScript Syntax Part II/2 Challenge Project - Mysterious Organism/Mysterious Organism/MysteriousOrganism_README.md

 Project”).
 To run main.js on your computer, you will need to install Node.js.
 If you need help installing Node.js, read our article on installing Node.

+## Project Requirements
+Look over the starter code.
+There are two helper functions: returnRandBase() and mockUpStrand().
+DNA is comprised of four bases (Adenine, Thymine, Cytosine, and Guanine).
+When returnRandBase() is called, it will randomly select a base and return the base ('A','T','C', or 'G'). mockUpStrand() is used to generate an array containing 15 bases to represent a single DNA strand with 15 bases.
+You’ll use these helper functions later to create your objects that represent
+P. aequor.

 ## Files
 `main.js`